2198998b/AAARG-dissertation/timelog.md

 ## 27 January
 * Finished generating all necessary files for corpus (embeddings/labels etc.)
 * Begin feeding data into NN model

+## 1 Feb
+* Started to tune hyperparameters for keras model
+* Started trying new ways to generate labels